Retirement of steam locomotives by country: China

+1980s, even building a few examples for American tourist operations.
+China was the last main-line user of steam locomotives, with use ending officially on the Jining–Tongliao Railway at the end of 2005.
+JS-class steam locomotives were used in active service at a rural coal mine in western China until 15 January 2024.
+Railfan & Railroad stated in 2022 that "the only places on earth to see steam locomotives in revenue freight service are small switching operations in China, North Korea and Bosnia," but that these were "sporadic at best."

 Japan

 Owing to the destruction of much of the nation's infrastructure during the Second World War, and the cost of electrification and dieselisation, new steam locomotives were built in Japan until 1960.
 The number of Japanese steam locomotives reached a peak of 5,958 in 1946.

 With the booming post-war Japanese economy, steam locomotives were gradually withdrawn from main line service beginning in the early 1960s, and were replaced with diesel and electric locomotives.
 They were relegated to branch line and sub-main line services for several more years until the late 1960s, when electrification and dieselisation began to increase.
 From 1970 onwards, steam locomotion was gradually abolished on the Japanese National Railways (JNR):